“They will give an account to Him who is ready to judge the living and the dead.”

 “Give” means to give back.
-The Devil’s crowd will one day give an account to the Lord (maybe a verbal account).
+One day, the Devil’s crowd will give an account to the Lord (maybe a verbal account).
 We can translate this phrase literally as “give back a word.”
 However, a better translation is to give an account.
 The fast crowd may not think that they are accountable to God now, but they will be accountable one day.
 None of them will flee accountability for their immoral conduct.
-God will ask them to explain their behavior.
+Instead, God will ask them to explain their behavior.

 The first time Jesus came was not to judge, but the second time will be a different story.
 At his second coming, he will come to judge.

 Jn 3:17, “For God did not send His Son into the world to condemn [judge] the world, but that the world through Him might be saved.”

 Acts 17:30-31, “Truly, these times of ignorance God overlooked, but now commands all men everywhere to repent, because He has appointed a day on which He will judge the world in righteousness by the Man whom He has ordained.
 He has given assurance of this to all by raising Him from the dead.”

 Jn 5:22, “For the Father judges no one, but has committed all judgment to the Son.”